RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 - Free plans cannot perform backups through the Redis Cloud console.

+{{<note>}}
+The number of database backups that can run simultaneously on a cluster node is limited to 4 by default.
+{{</note>}}

 Backups are saved to predefined storage locations available to your subscription.

 Backup locations need to be available before you turn on database backups.
-To learn more, see [Set up backup storage locations](#set-up-backup-storage-locations)
+To learn more, see [Set up backup storage locations](#set-up-backup-storage-locations).

 Here, you'll learn how to store backups using different cloud providers.